Wayuu language: Morphology

 A phonological shift occurs in the conjugation of active verbs whose infinitives end in laa, raa, loo and roo.
 By shortening the vowels, their thematic suffixes remain la, ra, lo and ro, but when they undergo vowel harmony they change to lü, rü, lu and ru.
 By adding the suffixes –shi, -sü, -shii, ü and u disappear, and l and r become t.

 Syntax

 In general, the verb precedes the subject and the latter precedes the object or predicate (VSO type).
 However, word order is not restricted and there can be sentences in other word orders.
 Two predication schemes are presented: a bifurcated predicate-subject one and a synthetic one, predicate-centered or compact, in which the sentence is composed of only one phrase with a verbal nucleus.
 Conjugation is done through personal prefixes, infixes and suffixes of mode, time and aspect and number-gender of the object.
 Negation is indicated with the prefix m-, although there is also the negative verb nnojolaa ("not to be", "not to be", "not to have"), and also "not to have" or "not to have" can be expressed with the prefix ma- followed by the respective noun.

 Numerals

 The numerals from 1 to 10 are as follows.
-Numerals procede the noun.
+Numerals precede the noun.